James Malam

 Professional Negligence

-James has extensive experience acting both on behalf of claimants, defendants and insurers in disputes involving professionals such as architects, civil and structural engineers, insurance brokers, surveyors, estate agents, solicitors, accountants and tax advisors.
-He has also worked with those of a more niche profession, such as agronomists.
+James has extensive experience acting on behalf of claimants, defendants and insurers in disputes involving professionals such as architects, civil and structural engineers, insurance brokers, surveyors, estate agents, solicitors, accountants and tax advisors.
+He has also dealt with claims against those of a more niche profession, such as agronomists.

 Prior to joining chambers, James worked at Fishburns Solicitors, where he specialised in insurance backed professional indemnity work.